-There is mounting evidence to suggest that the outcome and benefits of telephone and Skype (or FaceTime) counselling is at least equal to that of face to face counselling.
-Whilst face to face counselling is still the most conventional and popular way of counselling, there are many reasons that telephone and Skype counselling might suit you better:
+There is mounting evidence to suggest that the outcome and benefits of telephone and video call counselling is at least equal to that of face to face counselling.
+Whilst face to face counselling is still the most conventional and popular way of counselling, there are many reasons that telephone and video call counselling might suit you better:

 Accessibility – There are ‘counselling’ times that tend to be in high demand, such as evening appointments, as these tend to fit better with people’s schedules.
-However, with telephone and Skype counselling, both clients and counsellors can be more flexible – therefore, reducing the waiting time for treatment.
+However, with telephone and video call counselling, both clients and counsellors can be more flexible – therefore, reducing the waiting time for treatment.

-Anonymity – If you are concerned about the stigma attached to mental health problems or that someone could discover you are having counselling – telephone and Skype counselling provides greater privacy and the option to remain anonymous.
+Anonymity – If you are concerned about the stigma attached to mental health problems or that someone could discover you are having counselling – telephone and video call counselling provides greater privacy and the option to remain anonymous.

 Convenience – You can receive counselling from the comfort of your own home, or wherever you may be, which is especially useful for: